 The Biden-Harris campaign has made science a cornerstone of its agenda.
-The candidates say they will listen to scientists and take quick action on the coronavirus pandemic, racial justice, and climate change.
-We expect the Biden administration to launch new research initiatives on cancer, infectious diseases, and climate science while maintaining existing federal initiatives on artificial intelligence, biotechnology, and advanced materials.
-In addition, science agencies are expected to expand science participation by under-represented minorities and women and promote safe and inclusive research environments.
+The candidates say they will listen to scientists and take quick action on the coronavirus pandemic.
+They will also address racial justice and climate change.
+We expect the Biden administration to launch new research initiatives on cancer, infectious diseases, and climate science.
+They will also maintain existing federal initiatives on artificial intelligence, biotechnology, and advanced materials.
+In addition, science agencies are expected to expand science participation by under-represented minorities and women.
+These agencies would promote safe and inclusive research environments.
 The new administration is also likely to reverse the Trump administration’s limitations on fetal tissue research.

 What will Biden mean for research?

-Some hope he will continue to build on the Cancer Moonshot initiative, which was launched when Biden served as vice president.
+Some hope he will continue to build on the Cancer Moonshot initiative, launched when Biden served as vice president.
 Others are pushing for cancer research to be included in the next COVID-19 relief package.
-Many acknowledge that the pandemic will remain a top healthcare priority for now but expect cancer-related issues to progress in importance over the next few years.
+Many acknowledge that the pandemic will remain a top healthcare priority for now.
+But, they expect cancer-related issues to progress in importance over the next few years.
 All agree that cancer research will be part of Biden’s administration’s legacy in one form or another.

 Following his son Beau’s death from glioblastoma in 2015, Biden became the country’s cancer advocate-in-chief.
 He dedicated the final year of President Obama’s term to fighting cancer through the White House’s Moonshot initiative.
 Its goal: to make more therapies available to patients, accelerate research and facilitate disease early detection and prevention.
 Biden often spoke of doubling the rate of progress toward a cancer cure.